Make an enquiry

 How much sleep do teenagers need?

 The average teen needs about 8 to 10 hours of sleep every night to feel alert and perform at their best during their waking hours.
-But because their bodies are biologically programmed to stay up late, it can be difficult for them to get this much rest on a routine basis.
+However because their bodies are biologically programmed to stay up late, it can be difficult for them to get the sleep they need on a routine basis.
 Add to that the growing list of demands on their time such as school work, screen time, social media and friends; it’s not surprising that teens are at such high risk for sleep deprivation.
-According to the latest figures from the Office of National Statistics (2021), 38% of 11 to 16 year olds and 57% of 17 to 23 year olds were affected by sleep problems on three or more nights a week.

 tired teenager